 - Protection: The rights of users must be protected.

 Many of the online services we use today have violations of these principles built into their business models.
 Therefore, it seems unlikely that such businesses, including megacorps like Google and Facebook, can abide by these principles and simultaneously stay in business.
 This problem is not unique to the business model of targeted advertising, though — put advertising-/tracking-based business models aside, and you'll find other services aren't much better.
-Services as seemingly mundane as credit score reports, background checks, and health record management are also fraught with a bevy of intentional and unintentional design choices that violate the principles of self-sovereign identity.
+Services as seemingly mundane as credit score reports and health record management are also fraught with a bevy of intentional and unintentional design choices that violate the principles of self-sovereign identity.

 As digitization spreads and envelops the analog world, private records are becoming ever more vulnerable to attack while also becoming harder to keep track of and tangibly own.
 Having this data fragmented and spread across different services, each controlled by a separate (and often unknown) party, poses serious risks, like fraud and identity theft.
 This means that, as we store more of these records and credentials digitally, an "identity wallet" will become a necessary part of daily life.